 Disruption and a changing world

-This revolution will continue to alter both labour participation and
+Fourth Industrial Revolution, Industry 4.0 or the automation age) will continue to alter both labour participation and

-productivity.
-The scale and rate of change, although difficult to quantify, will affect many industries in different ways and at different speeds.
+productivity, affecting many industries in different ways and at different speeds.

-It is often predicted that automation will disproportionately affect low skilled jobs, yet recent developments in artificial intelligence indicate that jobs of all types and levels are likely to be affected.
+It is often predicted that automation will disproportionately affect low-skilled jobs, yet recent developments in artificial intelligence indicate that jobs of all types and levels are likely to be affected.

-Therefore, while some of the most vulnerable in society and those least able to adapt to change may be affected first, technological developments will affect everyone.
+While some of the most vulnerable in society and those least able to adapt to change may be affected first, technological developments will affect everyone.

 Education, training and skills